anujdwivedi-02/Deltaware-Solution-Pvt-Ltd-/EMAIL_INTEGRATION_SUMMARY.md

 ## What Was Accomplished

-I've successfully integrated email functionality into your Deltaware Solutions website using Nodemailer.
+I've successfully integrated email functionality into your Deltaware Solution website using Nodemailer.
 Here's what was implemented:

 ### 1. Backend Implementation